xinyanliang/EDFv0.1/README.md

 $python open_set_report.py
 ```
 ##  Build your recognition system based on your own dataset
-1. Step 1  Training your own view extrtractor using your own dataset
+- Step 1  Training your own view extrtractor using your own dataset
-2. Step 2  Finding a proper deep fusion model based on your own generated view features
+- Step 2  Finding a proper deep fusion model based on your own generated view features
-### Example Usage: Training your own view extrtractor using your own dataset
+### Example Usage: Training your own view extractor using your own dataset
 ```python
 python train_view_extractor.py -g 0 -m 0
 options: